1938 Pacific hurricane season: Tropical Cyclone Six

 On June 20, a tropical cyclone was observed west of Manzanillo.
 Two days later, it was observed again south of the entrance to the Gulf of California.
 The tropical cyclone was not observed after June 22.
 The lowest pressure reported by a ship was 29.59 inHg.

 Tropical Cyclone Seven

 Southeast of Acapulco, a tropical cyclone existed on June 25.
 It was moving northwestward, and its lowest reported pressure was 29.14 inHg.

 Tropical Cyclone Eight

 On July 28, a tropical cyclone caused gales in the Gulf of Tehuantepec.

 Tropical Cyclone Nine

 A tropical cyclone existed on August 1.
 It moved west, and was last detected on August 2.
 The lowest pressure reading was of 29.68 inHg.

 Tropical Cyclone Ten

 A tropical storm was detected on August 4.
 It was moving westwards.
 A ship recorded a pressure of 29.82 inHg.

 Tropical Depression Eleven

 On August 18, a tropical depression formed close to the Revillagigedo Islands.
-By the next day, it had move to a location west-southwest or west of Cabo San Lucas.
+By the next day, it had moved to a location west-southwest or west of Cabo San Lucas.
 A ship reported a pressure reading of 29.50 inHg.
 The cyclone dissipated by late August 19.